jpdias/jpdias.github.io/_posts/2021-06-30-intro-to-ad-challenge.md

 [+] Ticket successfully imported!
 ```

-As it can be seen at the end Rubeus automatically adds the generated ticket to our localhost.
+As it can be seen at the end Rubeus automatically added the generated ticket to our localhost.
 This can be checked using `klist`:

 ```powershell
 PS C:\> klist